tudelft3d/website/jobs/ud/index.md

 ## Description of the position

-The [3D geoinformation research group](https://3d.bk.tudelft.nl) would like to consolidate and extend its research by adding a new knowledge domain: 3D data reconstruction.
+The [3D geoinformation research group](https://3d.bk.tudelft.nl) would like to consolidate and extend its research by adding an additional knowledge domain to its research: 3D object reconstruction for urban applications.
-The research of the group has so far focused on data modelling, data structures, and dissemination of data in the context of urban applications; both outdoors (eg the modelling of buildings and the terrain) and indoors applications are equally important.
+The research of the group has so far focused on data modelling, data structures, and dissemination of data in the context of urban applications; both outdoor (e.g. the modelling of buildings and the terrain) and indoor applications are equally important.
+The applications cover for instance noise and air quality simulations, energy and safety applications, as well as indoor navigation applications for disaster management.
-With this new position we would like to cover the whole 3D geoinformation chain: from 3D data acquisition to the use of 3D data.
+With this new position we would like to cover the whole 3D geoinformation chain: from 3D data acquisition to the use of 3D data in decision making.
-We expect the new assistant-professor to actively collaborate with the current staff and strengthen our research.
+We expect the new assistant professor to actively collaborate with the current staff and strengthen our research.

-The task of the assistant-professor is to start and lead a new research theme in the domain of automatic 3D data reconstruction; this should ideally be for both indoors and outdoors.
+The task of the assistant professor is to start and lead this new research theme in the domain of automatic 3D object reconstruction for urban applications; this should ideally be for both indoors and outdoors.
-The 3D input data may come from different sources (laserscanning, point clouds from dense image matching, terrestrial measurements, drones, etc).
+The 3D input data may come from different sources: laser scanning or images, from terrestrial or airborne platforms, manned or unmanned (drones), etc.
 The candidate will also have to teach in the [MSc Geomatics programme](http://geomatics.tudelft.nl), and potentially develop new courses related to his/her area of research.

 The expected starting date is 1 January 2017, or as soon as possible.